 Where To Stay On Koh Samui Thailand

-Koh Samui has a limited of guest houses, hostels and hotels.
-Here are a few places to check to give you an ideal what is available if you are planning to visit Koh Samui Thailand.
+Koh Samui has a limited supply of guest houses, hostels, and hotels.
+Here are a few places to check to give you an idea of what is available if you are planning to visit Koh Samui Thailand.

 The Jungle Club